whateverbits/scrollmus/README.md

 # Scrollmus
 A simple, framework-agnostic, scrollspy script.
-Fork of [gumshoe by cferdinandi](https://github.com/cferdinandi/gumshoe).
+Fork of [Gumshoe by cferdinandi](https://github.com/cferdinandi/gumshoe).
 The lastest compiled release can be found in the `dist` directory.

 ## Browser Support
 There are two versions of Scrollmus: standalone and polyfill.